TappNetwork/filament-google-autocomplete-field/README.md

 ### Autocompleted Fields

-You can use the `withFields` to define the fields that will be autocompleted.
+You can use the `withFields` method to define the fields that will be autocompleted.

 By default the following fields are set if this method isn't provided: